bushbaby/BsbDoctrineTranslator/README.md

 An resolver able to load templates based on the active locale (not the best solution)

-### Controller Plugin

-Adds a translate and translatePlural controller plugin which proxies to the MvcTranslator instance

 ### Commandline Tool

 #### Commands